dtcenter/MET/.github/ISSUE_TEMPLATE/bug_report.md

 *https://dtcenter.org/community-code/model-evaluation-tools-met/met-help-desk#ftp*

 ### Expected Behavior ###
-*Provide a clear and concise description of what you expected to happen.*
+*Provide a clear and concise description of what you expected to happen here.*

 ### Relevant Deadlines ###
 *List relevant project deadlines here or state NONE.*